 Mapping cultural and creative sector working conditions in the EU

-The platform is a unique EU-wide knowledge resource solely focused on working conditions in the cultural and creative sector.
-Providing concise and factual information, it will allow for comparative mappings and issue-based analysis.
+The platform ‘This is How We Work’ is a unique EU-wide knowledge resource solely focused on working conditions in the cultural and creative sector.
+Providing concise and factual information, it allows for comparative mappings and issue-based analysis.

-The development of this platform is part of the EU Work Plan for Culture 2023-2026.
-The creation of this knowledge resource is based on the recommendation of the Open Method Coordination Group, which consisted of expert representatives from the 27 Member States of the EU.
+The development of this platform is part of the EU Work Plan for Culture 2023-2026 and based on the recommendation of the Open Method Coordination Group on working conditions which consisted of expert representatives from the 27 Member States of the EU.

-This will be the one-stop-shop resource to access concise and user-friendly information on key aspects of working conditions in the cultural sector in the 27 EU member states: regulatory status, social security, labour relations, learning and skills, and artistic freedom.
-The platform will in the future host analytical pieces and case studies on the topic, produced with the help of its key per-country material and external contributions.
+The platform is the one-stop-shop resource to access up-to-date data on key aspects of working conditions in the cultural sector in the 27 EU member states: Status and social security, labour relations, learning and skills (in progress), and artistic freedom (in progress).

 Disclaimer